 Investment in logos

 Enterprise businesses spend several thousands of dollars creating a logo for their business.
 The reason logos cost so much is because of their significance in brand management.
-The colour, gradients, fonts and icons represent specific things about a business and it is important to build a logo that not only captures the true essence of a brand and its mission, but is also attractive and captivating as a marketing tool.
+The colour, gradients, fonts and icons represent specific things about a business and it is important to build a logo that not only captures the true essence of a brand and its mission but is also attractive and captivating as a marketing tool.

-While such heavy investments into logo building may be out of question for small businesses, modern day AI-based technology has helped bridge the gap between small and large businesses.
+While such heavy investments into logo building may be out of the question for small businesses, modern day AI-based technology has helped bridge the gap between small and large businesses.
 Tools like those from Designhill make use of artificial intelligence to generate logos for a business that capture the best branding practices without having to invest thousands of dollars in the process.

 Impact on marketing

 The impact of logos in marketing can be best assessed through various types of surveys and conversion tracking systems.
 Consumers start recognizing a brand through consistent exposure to the logo and branding messages.
 The use of logos in your signage and marketing assets help drive this exposure.
 One of the best ways to study the impact of logos on marketing is through multivariate testing.
 For the experiment, marketers may expose two discrete consumer groups (customers from two different neighbourhoods or cities, for example) to two distinct logos with other branding and positioning statements remaining the same.